ddeutils/ddedocs/docs/basics/data_warehouse/dwh-data-vault-approach.md

   A data vault architecture and model can be built on many platforms - both on premise and on cloud.
 Initial design for Data Vaults were to handle batch processing, but patterns also now exist for handling streaming data.

+Good fit for:

+* Enterprise teams where the ability to audit data is a primary concern
+* Teams that need flexibility and who want to make large structural changes to their data without causing delays in reporting
+* More technical data teams that can manage and govern the network-like growth of data vault models

 ## Disadvantages